Video Game: Metroid II: Return of Samus

 - Art Evolution: Samus' armor also changed drastically between Metroid 1 and II, and all flashbacks to the first game depict the redesigned armor.

-- Bag of Spilling: You start off with about 30 missiles, since they're needed to even damage the Metroids she's hunting, but everything else from the previous chronological games is lost.
+- Bag of Spilling: You start off with about 30 missiles, since they're needed to even damage the Metroids she's hunting, and the Morph Ball and Long Beam.
+Everything else from the previous chronological games is lost.

 - Big Bad: The Queen Metroid.

 - Broken Bridge: A hazardous liquid drains from the caverns via periodic earthquakes.
 (In one case, it actually fills in a cavern.)
 The trigger?
 Killing all the Metroids in a section.
 One section of liquid near the end of the game even has a set of spikes added to the end of the tunnel to prevent a Dungeon Bypass.